Point of Sale Finance / Buy Now Pay Later Market Insight Report 2022

 – POS: Credit agreements typically of 12 months or longer.

-It includes purchases of goods from high street stores and online as well as purchases of services from medical, beauty or other providers
+It encompasses purchases of goods from high street stores and online as well as purchases of services from medical, beauty or other providers

 Many retailers choose to subsidise the cost of the credit as a promotional expenditure and offer “interest-free credit” or “zero per cent finance”.